 BIOL 222 - MicrobiologyM | 5.0 | |

-BIOL 222 - Microbiology (5.0 units) Prerequisite: CHEM 110 The course encompasses the biology of microorganisms with an emphasis on the role of bacteria and viruses on human health and disease.
-Other topics include resistance and immunity to disease, basic biological principles, microbial genetics and physiology, the harmful and useful aspects of microorganisms in nature, medicine and industry.
-Laboratory exercises emphasize sterile culture techniques, the detection, isolation and identification of microorganisms.
+BIOL 222 - Microbiology (5.0 units) (Formerly BIOL 022) Prerequisite: CHEM 110 This course encompasses the biology of microorganisms with an emphasis on the role of bacteria and viruses on human health and disease.
+Other topics include resistance and immunity to disease, basic biological principles, microbial genetics and physiology, the harmful and useful aspects of microorganisms in nature, medicine, and industry.
+Laboratory exercises emphasize sterile culture techniques and the detection, isolation, and identification of microorganisms.
 This course is intended for students preparing to enter careers in the health sciences. | ||

 BIOL 226 - Human PhysiologyM | 4.0 | |

-BIOL 226 - Human Physiology (4.0 units) Prerequisite: BIOL 125 and CHEM 110 with a grade of "C" or better Human Physiology provides a general introduction to the function and regulation of human body systems.
+BIOL 226 - Human Physiology (4.0 units) (Formerly BIOL 026) Prerequisite: BIOL 125 and CHEM 110 This course is a general introduction to the function and regulation of human body systems.
 Physiological integration of the systems to maintain homeostasis and the significance of biochemistry is emphasized throughout the course.
-Course content will include neural and hormonal homeostatic control mechanisms, and a study of the musculoskeletal, circulatory, respiratory, digestive, urinary, immune and endocrine systems.
-Laboratory exercises will allow students to gather physiological data and draw conclusions on how physiological mechanisms are regulated.
+Course content includes neural and hormonal homeostatic control mechanisms, as well as the musculoskeletal, circulatory, respiratory, digestive, urinary, immune, and endocrine systems.
+Laboratory exercises allow students to gather physiological data and draw conclusions about how physiological mechanisms are regulated.
 This course is intended for students preparing to enter careers in the health sciences. | ||

 Total Semester Units: | 9.0 | |